Added tone chord: Other added tone chords

 Examples of the added-second chord or added-ninth chord (notated "add2", "2" or "add9") in popular music include The Rolling Stones' "You Can't Always Get What You Want", Mr. Mister's "Broken Wings", Don Henley's "The End of the Innocence", The Police's "Every Breath You Take", Cheap Trick's "The Flame", Lionel Richie's "All Night Long (All Night)", Men at Work's "It's a Mistake", DeBarge's "Rhythm of the Night", Starship's "We Built This City", Deniece Williams' "Let's Hear It for the Boy", and The Beatles' "A Hard Day's Night".
 The jazz rock group Steely Dan popularized a particular voicing of the add2 chord they dubbed the mu chord.

 The added-fourth chord (notated "add4") almost always occurs on the fifth scale degree where the added note is the key's tonic note.
 Examples in popular music include the second chord in the verse of "Runaway Train" and the introduction of The Who's "Baba O'Riley".

 The added-sixth chord (notated "6") is rarely inverted since it shares its notes with a seventh chord a minor third down (e.g. C6 has the same notes as an Am7), although a counterexample is The 5th Dimension's recorded version of "Stoned Soul Picnic" (on 5).
 It's used only occasionally in rock and popular music, but examples include the third measure of The Beatles' "A Hard Day's Night", the second chord of "You Keep Me Hangin' On", the third of "The Eagle And The Hawk", and The Beatles' "She Loves You".
-When added at the suggestion of Harrison, producer George Martin described the chord as old-fashioned sounding.
+When added at the suggestion of George Harrison, producer George Martin described the chord as old-fashioned sounding.
 An added-sixth chord ends songs including Hank Williams' "Hey Good Lookin'", Chuck Berry's "Rock and Roll Music", Sam Cooke's "You Send Me", and The Beatles' "She Loves You".